iamaldonado/Macros_ANA/mpddstm/dictionary.md

 # Compile mpdroot with your class

-You have to create a folder in mpdroot, for example in *mpdroot/physics*.
+You have to create a folder in mpdroot, for example in *mpdroot/physics*, and add it to the CMakeList.txt file in physics folder.

-That folder should contain the files to tell which classes should be added to the dictionary and your class's files:
+In this example we create the folder anaclass, that folder should contain the files to tell which classes should be added to the dictionary and your class's files:

 - CMakeList.txt
 - AnaClassLinkDef.h